Psychiatrists in Tyrone, GA

 I provide personalized mental health care designed to fit your specific needs.
 Every individual is unique and I am here to offer solutions that truly reflect who you are.
 My practical telehealth services allow you to access care from the comfort of your home.
 My goal is to empower you to take control of your mental well-being.

-Mayo Agbojeyin, NP is board certified Advanced Practice Psychiatric Mental Health Nurse Practitioner.
-She has over 16 years of nursing experience pediatric nursing, supportive and palliative care, and pain management.
-Her areas of clinical interest and expertise include addiction medicine.
-Mayo enjoys music and travelling.
+Mayo Agbojeyin, NP is a board-certified Advanced Practice Psychiatric Mental Health Nurse Practitioner.
+She has over 20 years of nursing experience in pediatric nursing, supportive and palliative care, and pain management.
+Her areas of clinical interest and expertise include pediatrics and addiction medicine.
+Mayo enjoys music and traveling.
+I specialize in Anxiety, Depression, PTSD, Eating disorders, Bipolar disorders, Psychosis, Schizophrenia/Schizoaffective disorders.

-Mayo Agbojeyin, NP is board certified Advanced Practice Psychiatric Mental Health Nurse Practitioner.
-She has over 16 years of nursing experience pediatric nursing, supportive and palliative care, and pain management.
-Her areas of clinical interest and expertise include addiction medicine.
-Mayo enjoys music and travelling.
+Mayo Agbojeyin, NP is a board-certified Advanced Practice Psychiatric Mental Health Nurse Practitioner.
+She has over 20 years of nursing experience in pediatric nursing, supportive and palliative care, and pain management.
+Her areas of clinical interest and expertise include pediatrics and addiction medicine.
+Mayo enjoys music and traveling.
+I specialize in Anxiety, Depression, PTSD, Eating disorders, Bipolar disorders, Psychosis, Schizophrenia/Schizoaffective disorders.

 More Psychiatrists Nearby